The following is a reference glossary of terms, many of which are exclusive to Canada, commonly used when discussing

 conservatism – A political philosophy that generally emphasizes free-market capitalism, individual freedom, low taxes, and traditional moral values.
 Supporters are called conservatives and usually support the Conservative Party of Canada.

-constitutional debate – Formally, any debate involving some proposal to amend the Canadian Constitution, but usually understood to mean a debate on changing the nature of Canadian federalism, particularly the powers of the province of Quebec.
+constitutional debate – Formally, any debate involving some proposal to amend the Canadian Constitution, but usually understood to mean a debate on changing the nature of Canadian federalism, particularly the status and powers of the province of Quebec.
+“He favored an elected Senate but was wary of the larger constitutional debate that could ensue.”

 constitutional monarchy — A country, like Canada, where the monarch does not have political power.

 crossing the floor – When a sitting politician of one party joins a different one.
 Refers to the fact that Canada’s two main political parties sit on opposite sides of the House of Commons.
 “As a reward for crossing the floor, the rebel MP was promoted to cabinet.”

 the Crown – Generic term meaning “the government of Canada” or the state.
-Usually used to describe the government’s side in a lawsuit or other dispute (“the Crown claims ownership of the land”).
+Usually used to describe the government’s side in a lawsuit or other dispute.
+“The Crown claims ownership of the contested land.”

 Dipper – Somewhat old-fashioned slang term for a member of the New Democratic Party of Canada.
 A more common term is simply “New Democrat” or “NDP’er.”

 dominion – A self-governing colony of the British Empire.
 After the Statute of Westminster (1931) granted full political independence to the British dominions, they became known as Commonwealth realms.
 “The Dominion of Canada” was often used as Canada’s full, formal name until the 1950s.

 equalization payments – money that the federal government gives to have-not provinces so that all provinces can afford to provide roughly similar public services.
 See the federal government’s Equalization Program page.